Buhadod/AndroidRemoteAttestationModels/README.md

 tamarin-prover interactive . --interface=*4 -p=8200
 ```

-This will open the protocols in interactive mode on th browser.
+This will open the protocols in the interactive mode on the browser.
 You should access them via http://localhost:8200 if port 8200 is used.